colincoghill/oasisqe/source/example_uofa.rst

 Now when the user goes to OASIS, if it doesn't know who they are, it will redirect them to /oasis/login/webauth.
 Apache will then prompt them for username and password and, if correct, will provide the username to OASIS.
+When OASIS encounters a username it has not seen before, it will fill in some default details (mostly blank) and then see if it can look them up using a User Feed script.

 Any time you change the OASIS or Apache configuration files, restart Apache::